-With many orthopedic surgeries, Dr. Ceballos wants you to get moving about a day or so after surgery — even with most knee and hip replacement surgeries.
+With many orthopedic surgeries, Dr. Ceballos wants you to get moving about a day or so after surgery.
 While this might sound overwhelming, you have someone by your side providing the help and support you need.

 Once you’re cleared, you gradually start working on muscle-building exercises, while gently working on flexibility and joint mobility.
 Each week, you learn new exercises or add more weight to the exercises you’ve already learned.